Harald-U/istio-handson/workshop/exercise1.md

 These steps are required during an IBM Workshop where you get access to pre-provisoned clusters.

+If you already have access to a (lite) Kubernetes clsuter on IBM Cloud, continue with Exercise 2.

 ---

 ## 1. Create an IBM Cloud Account